mplspunk/awesome-privacy-engineering/README.md

 * [diffpriv: Easy Differential Privacy](https://cran.r-project.org/package=diffpriv) - R package that is an implementation of major general-purpose mechanisms for privatizing statistics, models, and machine learners, within the framework of differential privacy of Dwork et al. (2006).
 * [sdcMicro: Statistical Disclosure Control Methods for Anonymization of Microdata and Risk Estimation](https://cran.r-project.org/package=sdcMicro) -  R package that can be used for the generation of anonymized (micro)data, i.e. for the creation of public- and scientific-use files.
 * [PPRL: Privacy Preserving Record Linkage](https://rdrr.io/cran/PPRL/) - R package that is a toolbox for deterministic, probabilistic and privacy-preserving record linkage techniques.
+* [PipelineDP](https://pipelinedp.io/) - Write fast, flexible pipelines that use modern techniques to aggregate user data in a privacy-preserving manner.
+* [Practical Differential Privacy w/ Apache Beam](https://dev.to/bamnet/practical-differential-privacy-w-apache-beam-4bki) - Blog post showing how to use Privacy on Beam from Google's differential privacy library.
+* [Computing Private Statistics with Privacy on Beam](https://codelabs.developers.google.com/codelabs/privacy-on-beam#0) - This Google Developer Codelab walks through the use of Privacy on Beam to perform differentially private analysis.

 * TensorFlow
     * [TensorFlow Privacy](https://github.com/tensorflow/privacy) - Python library that includes implementations of TensorFlow optimizers for training machine learning models with differential privacy.